allen-cell-animated/website-3d-cell-viewer/DEV.md

 ### Running as a package within another app
 - npm run build
+- install the app as a sym link through npm
 - import the app as is done in public/index.jsx

 ## Deployment